Type to search

 Its bass-roll and mid-range emphasis allow vocals to come off as clean, clear, and crisp each time, making it an ideal studio microphone for applications wherein the audio quality of “speaking” or vocal tracks need to be properly enunciated and heard.

-It’s one of the best cardioid mics in terms of bass roll-off contro making it a favorite for live performances and vocal isolations that will accentuate a raw and natural sound.
+It’s one of the best cardioid mics in terms of bass roll-off control making it a favorite for live performances and vocal isolations that will accentuate a raw and natural sound.
 May it be used for pop, rap, or rock vocals, this dynamic cardioid mic is a favorite of many recording artists including the likes of Michael Jackson, Bob Dylan, and Metallica.

 Packing a mid-range emphasis with presence boost control, this can be used as a dual-mic amp setup that can clearly pick up distorted instruments, guitar amps, and screamed vocals while maintaining a clean and clear sound reproduction.
 However, its self-noise level can be a bit too much, making its sound pickup “too quiet” for some.